cskollar/velux-keypad-emulator/README.md

 ## Overview

-This project provides a minimal working **PoC (Proof of Concept)** implementation for emulating a Velux wall keypad using ESPHome.
+This project provides a minimal working **PoC (Proof of Concept)** implementation for emulating a Velux keypad using ESPHome.
-The communication protocol was reverse-engineered with a Rigol DS1054Z oscilloscope by sniffing a **WLI 130** wall keypad connected to a **WLC 100** controller.
+The communication protocol was reverse-engineered with a Rigol DS1054Z oscilloscope by sniffing a **WLI 130** keypad connected to a **WLC 100** controller.

-The code is expected to be compatible with other Velux Windowmaster keypads from the same era (e.g. **WLI 110**), but this has not been tested.
+The code is expected to be compatible with other Velux/Windowmaster keypads from the same era (e.g. **WLI 110**), but this has not been tested.

 ---